archivesunleashed/aut-docs/Spark:-Installing-Spark-Notebook-on-a-Cloud-Computer.md

+You might want a bit more power than you can get on your local computer.
+If so, read on to learn how to deploy warcbase on a cloud machine.
+If you want to begin on a local computer, [skip this section and come back to it](http://lintool.github.io/warcbase-docs/Analyzing-Web-Archives-with-Spark/).

 This is a walkthrough for installing Warcbase and Spark on a Ubuntu_14.04_Trusty x86_64 (QCOW2) image provided for Compute Canada.
 Presumably Amazon EC2 would provide a similar sort of experience.
 For more information on Warcbase, [check out the repository here](https://github.com/lintool/warcbase).

 It is a bit bare boned as it assumes some knowledge of a command line environment.